Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Unified Formalisms

 \subsection{Shiraishi-Mori embedding formalism}

 The first systematic method of ``embedding" exact eigenstates into the spectrum of non-integrable Hamiltonians was introduced by Shiraishi and Mori (SM) in Ref.~\cite{mori2017eth}.
 The SM formalism uses a set of strictly local (generically multi-site) projectors $\{P_i\}$ that need not commute with each other, and a target space $\mT$ defined as the common subspace of states annihilated by all the projectors, i.e. $\mT = \{\ket{\psi} : P_i\ket{\psi} = 0\;\;\forall i\}$.
 Given a target space $\mT$, any term $H_0$ that commutes with all of the $P_i$'s leaves the target space invariant (i.e, $H_0\ket{\psi} \in \mT$ if $\ket{\psi} \in \mT$ since $P_i H_0\ket{\psi} = H_0 P_i\ket{\psi} = 0$).
-Hence, $H_0$ can be diagonalized within $\mT$, and the corresponding eigenstates are the eigenstates of any Hamiltonian $H_{\textrm{SM}}$ of the form
+Hence, $H_0$ can be diagonalized within $\mT$, and the corresponding eigenstates are the eigenstates of any Hamiltonian $H_{\scar}$ of the form

 where $h_i$ is an arbitrary local operator.
-For generic choices of $h_i$, $H_{\textrm{SM}}$ is non-integrable, and the states in $\mT$ are eigenstates in the middle of the spectrum.
-Provided the states have sub-volume-law EE scaling, they are violations of strong ETH of the Hamiltonian $H_{\textrm{SM}}$, and thus examples of QMBS of $H_{\textrm{SM}}$.
+For generic choices of $h_i$, $H_{\scar}$ is non-integrable, and the states in $\mT$ are eigenstates in the middle of the spectrum.
+Provided the states have sub-volume-law EE scaling, they are violations of strong ETH of the Hamiltonian $H_{\scar}$, and thus examples of QMBS of $H_{\scar}$.
 While the original examples in Ref.~\cite{mori2017eth} only included ``isolated" QMBS that are not equally spaced towers of states (we discuss these in Sec.~\ref{sec:isolated}), it was later realized that towers of QMBS in several models can also be captured by this formalism.
-Examples include the QMBS towers in the spin-1 XY model (see Appendix C of Ref.~\cite{schecter2019weak}), $\eta$-pairing in the Hubbard model~\cite{mark2020eta}, and a toy model Hamiltonian $H_{\textrm{toy}}$ studied in Ref.~\cite{choi2018emergent}.
+Examples include the QMBS towers in the spin-1 XY model (see Appendix C of Ref.~\cite{schecter2019weak}), $\eta$-pairing in the Hubbard model~\cite{mark2020eta} and $H_{\scar}$ of Eq.~(\ref{eq:HInt}), the toy model studied in Ref.~\cite{choi2018emergent}, although recasting these Hamiltonians in the form of Eq.~(\ref{eq:shiraishimori}) can be tedious.